sainarala421/RobotFrameworkAppiumWorkspace/README.md

 Run tests by tag                 | `robot -A argument_file.robot -i AndroidTumblrTest .` Run tests via tag wildcards      | `robot -A argument_file.robot -i Android* .`

-## Running Tests Remotely: Sauce Labs  ---- **STILL UPDATING THIS PART**
+## Running Tests in Sauce Labs
-Running tests in Sauce Labs, set `REMOTE_URL` to the Saucelabs URI: `http://ondemand.saucelabs.com/wd/hub`
+Running tests in Sauce Labs, set `REMOTE_URL` to the Saucelabs URI: `saucelabs`.

-NOTE: Creat a Sauce Labs account then save the Sauce Labs Username and Access Key as environment variables.
+NOTE: Create a Sauce Labs account then save the Sauce Labs Username and Access Key as environment variables.

-GET SAUCELABS DETAILS:
+### Get Saucelabs credentials:
 1. Signup with Sauce Labs: `https://saucelabs.com`.
 2. Sign in to Sauce Labs.
 3. Click user icon on top right.